aivalli/macheck/README.md

 1. One more step of security could be that we make the image dump available instead of the regular way of installing the docker image.
 2. Neglect of SSL is supressed with export PYTHONWARNINGS="ignore:Unverified HTTPS request".

+Other notes:

++ Docstrings could have been used but neglected.
++

 # example of a query - how it should look like:

 ~ $ export PYTHONWARNINGS="ignore:Unverified HTTPS request" && export key=`cat ~/.macaddress_token` && ./maccheck.py 00:50:56:C0:00:01
 {'companyname': 'VMware, Inc'}
 ~ $

 # Programmer notes, ignorable if you are the end user!